Chapter Twenty Four

 “Sorry, Son,” said Henry, “you don’t know?
 Mary’s first day here she dropped a photo which Angelia retrieved.
 One glance and she knew!
 She kept the information and the photo to herself until that night in the kitchen.
 She had wanted to show it to Caroline first.
 That’s why she was so determined to get her here.”

 “Do you remember demanding answers because Mary was so upset?
-I wanted to ask the whereabouts of your sister and the others come morning.
+I wanted to ask her if she knew the whereabouts of your sister and the others come morning.
 Unfortunately, she was rushed to the hospital before I had a chance to question her.”

 “While doing repairs on the Gilfords Estate, Ben and Karr accidently stumbled onto the very rooms where the children had been held prisoners in the castle and tunnel.
 Can you believe they actually hid them right under our very noses!”

 “So, I’m right, Jedidiah had to be in on the kidnapping!”
 Michael said with a grimace.
 “Why else would he tell Caroline that the children were dead?
 When, all this time he knew they were here or close?
 I’m also betting that it was Jedidiah or Zachariah that called the hospital, thanks to Harriet.”

 “Ever since Caroline handed me her medicine, I’ve had a horrible sinking feeling that the whole bunch is involved in this.
 I’ll bet she was too drugged up to even notice them following her home!”

 “I’ve always felt Jedidiah knew more than he was letting on.
 I’ll bet he’s been biding his time waiting for the perfect moment to show his true self!” said his father in disgust.